Finding a home

 • If you’re interested in buying a listed building, you’re strongly advised to hire a specialist surveyor, with detailed knowledge of the subject.

 • Look out for evidence of damp.
 Pre-Victorian buildings were built with permeable materials and dried out through natural ventilation.
 Modern construction methods tend to seal the interior of buildings to retain heat, but this can cause excess moisture.
+Find out more about how to spot damp with our house viewing tips.

 • One other thing to know: listed buildings don’t generally need an Energy Performance Certificate (but confirm this with an expert).